alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 VirtualBox Manager provides two types of user tools, to enable you to perform common tasks easily.

  * Global Tools.
 These tools apply to all virtual machines.
-See the section called “Global Tools”.

  * Machine Tools.
 These tools apply to a specific virtual machine.
-See the section called “Machine Tools”.

 Global Tools
 *************